nuistzhou/nuistzhou.github.io/_posts/2019-03-11-Python-Path.markdown

 *******************

-If you want to permanently set your module into the environmental variables,
+If you want to permanently set your module into the environment variables,

 - Ubuntu, do: